- Calls to this hotline are currently being directed to Within Health or Timberline Knolls

 Reinforcement of Binge Eating and Food Restriction

 When anorexics eat, they experience an increase in serotonin and dopamine (neurotransmitters).
 The elevation of these neurotransmitters results in significant levels of anxiety and tension.

 In addition to fearing weight gain, eating becomes even more stress provoking due to the elevation of these neurotransmitters.
-Even though the anorexic is not aware of these chemical changes the tension and fear caused by these changes reinforces her fear of eating.
+Even though the anorexic is not aware of these chemical changes the tension and fear caused by these changes reinforce her fear of eating.

 Bulimics have the opposite reaction to increases in serotonin and dopamine due to the binge.
 Instead of increasing tension, binge eating reduces stress and improves their mood, which reinforces binging.